thesadru/animethemes-dl/README.md

 | episodes    | Amount of episodoes in the anime. |
 | year        | The year the anime was released.  |

-You can add a coverart to audio files with `--coverart`, they can be saved in `--coverart-folder`.
+You can add a coverart to audio files with `--coverart`, `--coverart` takes in a resolution, if set, image will be fetched from anilist.co, with high resolutions it's recommended to save them in `--coverart-folder`.

 Downloader timeout can be changed with `--timeout` and max amount of retries with `--retries`.